 How to scale OMS Agent with ACS DC/OS

 In case you need to have installed OMS agent short of the actual node

 count or you are scaling up VMSS by adding more VM, you can do so by

 You can either go to Marathon or the DC/OS UI Services tab and scale up your node count.

 This will deploy to other nodes which have not yet deployed the OMS agent.

 To uninstall MS OMS enter the following command:

 What works?
 What is missing?
 What else do you need for this to be useful for you?
 Let us know at OMSContainers.

-Now that you have set up OMS to monitor your containers,see your container dashboard.
+Now that you have set up Log Analytics to monitor your containers,see your container dashboard.